Commoner: Trifold division breakdown

-After the French Revolution, the Napoleonic wars and with industrialization, the division in three estates – nobility, clergy and commoners – had become somewhat outdated.
+After the French Revolution and the Napoleonic Wars along with industrialization, the division in three estates – nobility, clergy and commoners – had become somewhat outdated.
 The term "common people" continued to be used, but now in a more general sense to refer to regular people as opposed to the privileged elite.

 Communist theory divided society into capitalists on one hand, and the proletariat or the masses on the other.
 In Marxism, the people are considered to be the creator of history.
 By using the word "people", Marx did not gloss over the class differences, but united certain elements, capable of completing the revolution.
 The Intelligentsia's sympathy for the common people gained strength in the 19th century in many countries.
 For example, in Imperial Russia a big part of the intelligentsia was striving for its emancipation.
 Several great writers (Nekrasov, Herzen, Tolstoy etc.) wrote about sufferings of the common people.
 Organizations, parties and movements arose, proclaiming the liberation of the people.
 These included among others: "People's Reprisal", "People’s Will", "Party of Popular Freedom" and the "People's Socialist Party".

 In the United States, a famous 1942 speech by vice president Henry A. Wallace proclaimed the arrival of the "century of the common man" saying that all over the world the "common people" were on the march, specifically referring to Chinese, Indians, Russians, and as well as Americans.
 Wallace's speech would later inspire the widely reproduced popular work Fanfare for the Common Man by Aaron Copland.

-In 1948, U.S. President Harry S. Truman made a speech saying there needs to be a government "that will work in the interests of the common people and not in the interests of the men who have all the money."
+In 1948, US President Harry S. Truman made a speech saying there needs to be a government "that will work in the interests of the common people and not in the interests of the men who have all the money."